SoloDB Documentation

 DeleteMany(filter)Delete all matches

-DBRef<T>.To(long id)Create reference to existing entity by Id
+DBRef<T>.To(long id)Create a reference to an existing entity by ID

 DBRef<T>.NoneEmpty reference (no target)